-i IMPORTANT: Before configuring a new Data Guard environment, you should add to monitoring its Primary database and Standby database using the Oracle Instances > Monitor dashboard; otherwise you will not be able to add these databases to the configured Data Guard environment.
+i IMPORTANT: Before configuring a new complete Data Guard environment via the Data Guard tab, you should add to monitoring its Primary database and Standby database using the Oracle Instances > Monitor dashboard; otherwise you will not be able to add these databases to the configured Data Guard environment.
+Creating a new Data Guard environment via the Data Guard tab is an optional feature which provides detailed visibility into your data guard environments performance and stability.
 For more information about how to add the Primary database and Standby database, refer to Installing and Monitoring a Single Oracle Instance on page 11.